jharwell/fordyca/docs/parameters.md

 #### `grid`

+This tag is optional, but must be defined for all controllers that use MDPO perception.
+If this tag is defined, then all nested tags and attributes are required.

 - `resolution` - The size of the cells the arena is broken up (discretized) into.
 Should probably be the same as whatever the block size is, to make things easy.